Bastiaandupon/beheerkaart-publieke-ruimte/README.md

 A management map of public spaces in Amsterdam.
 Geopackge files are found in 'Release'

-The percentage or fraction of public space is intersected with a CBS-GIRD
+The percentage or fraction of public space is intersected with a CBS-GRID

-** also in this file **:
+**also in this file**:

 - 'verblijversindex'